-- Studied the life cycle of humpback whales to understand their reproductive strategy.
+- Studies the life cycle of humpback whales to understand their reproductive strategy.

-- Estimated the number of a particular species to assess their standing on the endangered species list.
+- Estimates the number of a particular species to assess their standing on the endangered species list.

-- Write and publish academic papers to share findings with the scientific community.
+- Writes and publishes academic papers to share findings with the scientific community.

-- Communicate findings with the public their popular papers or appearance on media such as National Geographic or the Weather Channel.
-Thus, it’s a job of responsibility and care for the environment.
+- Communicates findings with the public through popular papers or appearances on media such as National Geographic or the Weather Channel.

-- Research sea life farms and make recommendations for animal care in these farms.
+- Makes research of sea life farms and makes recommendations for animal care in these farms.

-- Go to areas where a manmade disaster has occurred such as oil spills to assess the potential damage to sea life in the area.
+- Goes to areas where a manmade disaster has occurred such as oil spills to assess the potential damage to sea life in the area.

-- Deep-sea dive to explore rare or uncommon animal species.
+- Deep-sea dives to explore rare or uncommon animal species.

 This list was based on a list by the Center for Ocean Sciences and Career Excellence.

+There is no prior work experience required, however, there are varying education levels required for marine biology jobs.
 All marine biologists need to have a bachelor’s degree and many positions require a master’s degree or Ph.D.
 Common majors are zoology or biology.
-There is no prior work experience required.
 However, competitive applicants should demonstrate related experiences through school or internship opportunities.

 Education & Training Requirements

-Due to the nature of their education a marine biologist job description doesn’t require exeprience.
+Due to the nature of their education, a marine biologist job description doesn’t require experience.
 Master’s and doctoral level studies provide opportunities for research and building an agenda in the field.
-This agenda provides an experience that would not otherwise be possible.
+This agenda provides an experience that would otherwise not be possible.

 Marine biologists typically work a 9 AM to 5 PM office schedule.
-However, they have more flexibility in their job than an office administrator or bookkeeper.
-These professionals could teach a class or conduct outreach in the evening and work on grants at any time of the day.
+However, they have more flexibility in their job than an office administrator or bookkeeper, for example.
+Also, these professionals could teach a class or conduct outreach in the evening and work on grants at any time of the day.
 In addition, they may have to conduct fieldwork on the weekends as much of their work is dependent on the weather.

-While the salaries for marine biologists are the $50,000 to $100,000 range, those do not tell the whole story of their job.
-There are many required responsibilities, and those exceed the typical number of hours they theoretically work.
-Naturally, there are types of marine biology work that have more job opportunities than others.
-The most open market is in fishery science.
+While the salary for a marine biologist is of $19.40 per hour and $51,627 per year, that does not tell the whole story of their job.
+There are many required responsibilities, and those exceed the typical number of hours these professionals theoretically work.

-Being a marine biologist means working in a field with positive visceral associations stemming from iconic movies like Flipper and Free Willy.
-However, the reality is that a marine biologist job description shows that this is a job with a high level of education required and a very competitive job market.
+Being a marine biologist means working in a field with positive visceral associations stemming from popular culture movies.
+However, the reality that the marine biologist job description shows is that this is a job with a high level of education required and a very competitive job market.
 That said, if you have a passion for marine life and enjoy collaborating with others on research, being a marine biologist is a great choice.